Audio Resources

 Free audio tips to help you manage speaking anxiety before presentations, interviews, and pitches

 Speaking anxiety affects 75% of people before presentations, interviews, and pitches.
-The physical symptoms — racing heart, shaky voice, sweaty palms — are your body's natural response to perceived threat.
+The physical symptoms — a racing heart, shaky voice, and sweaty palms — are your body's natural response to perceived threat.
 But with the right techniques, you can calm your nervous system in minutes.
-These 10 audio tips, each under 45 seconds, are designed for the moments before you speak.
-They cover breathing techniques to lower heart rate, cognitive reframes to shift from fear to focus, and physical grounding methods to steady your voice.
-Based on research from Harvard and Stanford on stress response, each tip is self-contained and narrated at a calm pace.
-Bookmark this page and return whenever nerves strike.
+These 10 audio tips, each under 45 seconds, are designed for the moments right before you speak, covering everything from reframing nerves as energy and owning your opening thirty seconds, to remembering the pause is your friend and aiming to connect rather than impress.
+They combine breathing techniques to lower heart rate, cognitive reframes to shift from fear to focus, and physical grounding methods to steady your voice.
+Based on research from Harvard and Stanford on the stress response, each tip is self-contained and narrated at a calm pace by AI voice technology.
+Bookmark this page and return whenever nerves strike before your next presentation.

 Last updated: July 2026